Within Placer County, on an average year, about 800 kids experience substantiated abuse or neglect, and over 200 of them are removed from their homes.

 Child Advocates of Placer County received its non-profit status in 2004 with the mission to establish the Court Appointed Special Advocate (CASA) program for the Placer County Juvenile Dependency Court.
 We began slowly, serving fewer than 30 children in 2006.
 Then in 2007 we turned a corner, and by year’s end we had 49 volunteers serving 67 children.
 That growth trend continues today, in 2014-2015 we provided CASA volunteers and Mentors to 447 foster children and 101 at-risk youth and former foster youth, a 15% increase over the number we served in 2013-2014.

-Our success with CASA led the Placer County Office of Education to award us a two-year grant to create the Adult-to-Youth Mentors (A2Y) program in 2009.
-Then in 2010 we received funding for Placer First 5 to create, Family Mentors, where we take Placer Mentor volunteers and specifically train them to serve at-risk parents.
+Our success with CASA led the Placer County Office of Education to award us a two-year grant to create the Adult-to-Youth Mentors (A2Y) program in 2009, which is now called the Youth Mentor Program.
+Then in 2010 we received funding for Placer First 5 to create Family Mentors, where we take volunteers and specifically train them to serve at-risk parents.
+In 2016, we launched our K9’s 4 Kids Program to support youth in stressful enviornments.

-All programs – CASA and Placer Mentors – utilize volunteers to serve our community.
-CASA and Placer Mentor volunteers help foster youth, at-risk youth and young adults build resiliency, self-confidence and self-sufficiency.
-We help them attain academic achievement and avoid the juvenile justice system, teen pregnancy, and drug and/or alcohol use.
-Family Mentors help at-risk parents create functioning households, so that they can reunify – permanently – with their children.
+All programs utilize volunteers to serve our community.
+Our volunteers help foster youth, at-risk youth and young adults build resiliency, self-confidence and self-sufficiency.
+We help them attain academic goals, avoid the juvenile justice system, improve life skills and identify support systems.

 Our Court Appointed Special Advocate (CASA) program provides CASA volunteers to foster youth – children who have been abused, neglected or abandoned and are living in out-of-home placements.
 CASA volunteers act as the “eyes and ears of the judge and the voice of the child”.